Pijon28/Pijon28/README.md

 - 👋 Hi, I’m @Pijon28
-- 👀 I’m interested in Python, problem solving and math
+- 👀 I’m interested in Python,web and appdev,Java Script, problem solving and math
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and web development
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me
+    - Github

 <!---
 Pijon28/Pijon28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.